June in New Orleans

 Friday and Sunday offer additional events, including dance parties at Good Friends Bar and Phoenix Bar, and family-friendly activities at Louis Armstrong Park featuring live music and food vendors.

-Insider tip: For a quieter moment after the festivities, Hotel Perle’s rooftop pool is a perfect place to relax with your group while enjoying sweeping views of St. Charles Avenue—just a short stroll from the parade route.
+Insider tip: For a quieter moment after the festivities, Hotel Perle’s is a perfect place to relax with your group while enjoying sweeping views of St. Charles Avenue—just a short stroll from the parade route.

 New Orleans summers are famous for their heat, and June is no exception.
 But locals have a few tricks up their sleeves to stay cool, chief among them the iconic sno-ball.
 These aren’t your average snow cones — the ice is finely shaved, making for a soft, melt-in-your-mouth treat drenched in house-made syrups that range from classic cherry to local favorites like praline or tiger’s blood.